TurtIeSocks/launch31-group-project/README.md

 Meme team Dream team

-Hello, Ryan, this is Git.
+Hello, Derick, this is Git.

 Hey, this is Tom, and I'm changing the Readme.
 And there's nothing you can do about it!